ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded-systems/avh_greengrass/2setup.md

 ## Before you begin

-You will need a user account for [Arm Virtual Hardware 3rd Party Hardware](https://avh.arm.com/).
-Refer to [Arm Virtual Hardware install guide](/install-guides/avh#thirdparty) for more information.
+You will need accounts for Arm Virtual Hardware (AVH) and Amazon Web Services (AWS) for this Learning Path.

+### AVH account

+You need a user account for [AVH](https://app.avh.arm.com/).
+If you don't have an account, you can create one using the `Create an Arm account` link below the `LOGIN` button.
+If you create a new account, you will be automatically enrolled in a free 30-day trial.

+### AWS account

-You will also need a user account for [Amazon AWS](https://aws.amazon.com).
-This service requires a credit card to use, but this tutorial will only use resources that fall under the free tier, so you can follow along without paying anything.
+You also need a user account for [AWS](https://aws.amazon.com).
+AWS requires a credit card, but this Learning Path uses free tier only.
+It can be completed without incurring any charges.

+Click the `Create an AWS Account` button to start creating a new account.

 ## Create a Device

+Log in to AVH to begin.

-From the AVH dashboard, click on the `Create Device` button.
-You will be presented with a list of devices to choose from, for this tutorial we are using a Raspberry Pi 4, so select that device.
+From the AVH dashboard, click the `Create Device` button.
+You will be presented with a list of devices to choose from.

+Select Raspberry Pi 4 from the list of devices and proceed to the configure dialog.

 ![create device](./create_device.png)

-On the next screen you will be asked to configure your device by choosing the firmware to use.
-AWS IoT Greengrass Core will run on either the Ubuntu Server or Raspberry Pi OS firmware images.
-For this tutorial we will be using the Ubuntu Server firmware.
-Select that and click `Next`.
+AWS IoT Greengrass Core runs on Ubuntu Server and Raspberry Pi OS.

+For this Learning Path select `Ubuntu Server on RPi` and click `Next`.

 The last step is to give your new AVH device a unique name.
+Select your own name or use `greengrass-testing-device`.

-You can use whatever you'd like, or go with `greengrass-testing-device` for this tutorial.
-You do not need to set any advances boot options.
+You do not need to set any advanced boot options.

+Wait for the device to be created.

 ![device ready](device_ready.png)

-Once the device creation is complete, log in with the default username `pi` and password `raspberry`.
+ When it is ready, log in with the default username `pi` and password `raspberry`.

-You are now ready to install AWS IoT Greengrass Core onto your virtual Raspberry Pi.
+You are now ready to install AWS IoT Greengrass Core on your virtual Raspberry Pi.

 ## Install AWS IoT Greengrass Core

 AWS IoT Greengrass Core is the software component that runs on your IoT devices.
-You will need to install and configure it on your new AVH device, using the console provided by AVH or over an SSH connection.
+You will need to install and configure it on your new AVH device.
+You can do this using the AVH console or an SSH connection.

-Follow the [AWS IoT Greengrass install guide](../../../install-guides/aws-greengrass-v2.md) to finish setting up your device.
+Follow the [AWS IoT Greengrass install guide](/install-guides/aws-greengrass-v2/) to finish setting up your device.